-The non-audit fee reconciles to the financial statements with a £1k rounding difference.
+The proposed non-audit fee reconciles to the financial statements with a £1k rounding difference.
+Due to timing, the difference between the proposed fee and the final fee will be included within the non-audit fee disclosed in the following period's financial statements.